ajhenley/gitbook/repeatingyourselfwith_the_while_loop_md.md

 ####Your assignment
 The while loop will continue until the test condition is true.
 You can also break out of a while loop by using the keyword ```break```.
-Modify the above program to exit the while loop after 5 guesses.
+Modify the above program to exit the while loop if the person guesses "5".